-As Chairman of the Securities Investment Committee, the Company's President and Chief Executive officer, Mr. Winfield, oversees the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
-Mr. Winfield also serves as Chief Executive Officer of Santa Fe and InterGroup and oversees the investment activity of those companies.
-Depending on certain market conditions and various risk factors, Mr. Winfield, Santa Fe and InterGroup may, at times, invest in the same companies in which the Company invests.
-The Company encourages such investments because it places personal resources of Mr. Winfield and the resources of Santa Fe and InterGroup, at risk in connection with investment decisions made on behalf of the Company.
+As Chairman of the Securities Investment Committee, Mr. Winfield, directs the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
+Mr. Winfield also serves as Chief Executive Officer and Chairman of Portsmouth and InterGroup and oversees the investment activity of those companies.
+Depending on certain market conditions and various risk factors, Mr. Winfield, Portsmouth and InterGroup may, at times, invest in the same companies in which the Company invests.
+The Company encourages such investments because it places personal resources of Mr. Winfield and the resources of Portsmouth and InterGroup, at risk in connection with investment decisions made on behalf of the Company.

-In December 1998, the Board of Directors authorized the Company to obtain whole life insurance and split dollar insurance policies covering the Company's President and Chief Executive Officer, Mr. Winfield.
-During fiscal 2016 and 2015, the Company paid annual premiums of \$17,000 for the split dollar whole life insurance policy, owned by, and the beneficiary of which is, a trust for the benefit of Mr. Winfield's family.
+In December 1998, Board of Directors authorized the Company to obtain whole life insurance and split dollar insurance policies covering Mr. Winfield.
+During fiscal years 2016 and 2015, the Company paid annual premiums of \$26,000 for the split dollar whole life insurance policy, owned by, and the beneficiary of which is, a trust for the benefit of Mr. Winfield's family.
 The Company has a secured right to receive, from any proceeds of the policy, reimbursement of all premiums paid prior to any payments to the beneficiary.
+During fiscal 2016 and 2015, Portsmouth paid annual premiums of \$17,000 for a split dollar policy also covering Mr. Winfield.
+The premiums associated with that spilt dollar policy are considered additional compensation to Mr. Winfield.

-There are no other relationships or related transactions between the Company and any of its officers, directors, five-percent security holders or their families that require disclosure.
+There are no other relationships or related transactions between the Company and any of its officers, directors, fivepercent security holders or their families which require disclosure.